tobilobasalawu/trading-algorithm-boilerplate/README.md

 ### How do I start adding indicators?

-All indicators that are rendered on the graph are grabbed from the `entries` and `exits` dictionaries.
+All indicators that are rendered on the graph are grabbed from the `entries` and `exits` dictionaries within the `order.py` file - this is where you'll be implementing your logic.
 They take a key (a datetime: string) and a value (close price: integer) - this is the closing price for any given candle.

 ```python
 # Format => datetime (string): close price (integer)